SAVE Florida: History

-Emboldened in 1993 by a liberalizing political climate surrounding the issue of LGBT rights in America, LGBTQ activists and organizers, under the informal moniker of 'SAVE', initiated a lobbying campaign to pass another nondiscrimination ordinance at the Miami-Dade County Commission.
+Emboldened in 1993 by a liberalizing political climate surrounding the issue of LGBTQ rights in America, LGBTQ activists and organizers, under the informal moniker of 'SAVE', initiated a lobbying campaign to pass another nondiscrimination ordinance at the Miami-Dade County Commission.
 In 1998, after five years of heavy lobbying both by local leaders and by grassroots supporters organized by the founders of the 'SAVE' campaign, the Commission passed for the second time an ordinance which outlawed discrimination on the basis of sexual orientation in employment, housing, and public accommodations.

 In response to the reinstatement of the measure, termed by supporters as a "Human Rights Ordinance," religious and conservative opponents conducted a petition drive which succeeded in again putting the measure to the voters of Miami-Dade County for approval.
 After a closely fought campaign to uphold the nondiscrimination protections organized in large part by SAVE (known at the time as SAVE Action), voters rejected the ballot measure in the 2002 elections, upholding the 1998 ordinance and repudiating the 1977 repeal vote.

 After 2002, SAVE adopted the name SAVE Dade to reflect its roots in Miami-Dade County and its local focus.
-Between 2002-2008, SAVE Dade shifted its focus from electoral work to issue advocacy and lobbying.
+Between 2002 and 2008, SAVE Dade shifted its focus from electoral work to issue advocacy and lobbying.
 The organization worked closely with the Miami Beach City Commission to craft and pass an extension of nondiscrimination protections to the transgender community in the Miami Beach jurisdiction, as well as a citywide domestic partner registry open to same- and opposite-sex couples alike.

 In 2008, amid a wave of state constitutional amendments banning same-sex marriage during that decade, SAVE Dade led the effort to organize South Florida's voters against a ballot measure amending the Florida Constitution.
 While the larger statewide effort to reject the amendment ultimately failed by a narrow margin, the effort directed by SAVE Dade contributed to a broad rejection by voters in the densely populated counties of South Florida.
 The same year, partially as a contingency in the event that the voters approved the same-sex marriage ban, SAVE Dade worked closely with the Miami-Dade County Commission to successfully pass a countywide domestic partner registry, which many municipalities and local businesses subsequently recognized for the purpose of extending spousal benefits to same-sex domestic partners of employees.